nandashyamrao/Platform/Automation_with_Dynatrace.md

-### Title:Mastering Automation with Dynatrace: Empowering DevOps & SRE excellence with cloud native automation
+### *** Title: Mastering Automation with Dynatrace: Empowering DevOps & SRE excellence with cloud native automation ***

-# Chapter: Embracing Automation in DevOps: A Path to Excellence
+## Chapter: Embracing Automation in DevOps: A Path to Excellence

 ## Introduction